mruwnik/chicken-master/frontend/README.md

 Start the tester:

-    karma start
+    CHROME_BIN=/usr/bin/chromium karma start

-If the tests are only to be run once, use `karma start --single-run`
+If the tests are only to be run once, use `CHROME_BIN=/usr/bin/chromium karma start --single-run`